rcsaquino/pl-bench/README.md

 # pl-bench

- A collection of useless benchmarks from various programming languages
+A collection of useless benchmarks from various programming languages.